apexswaram/Full-Stack-Java-Notes-/JavaServerPage.md

 **Explanation:**
 - `session.invalidate()` destroys the entire session — all data stored in it (`loggedInUser` etc.) is wiped out.
 - Redirect back to `login.jsp` afterward so the user lands on a clean login screen.
--   students: "What happens if you click browser Back after logout?" — good discussion point (answer: without a session, `dashboard.jsp`'s `<c:when>` check will correctly show "not logged in" instead of the cached dashboard).
+- "What happens if you click browser Back after logout?" (without a session, `dashboard.jsp`'s `<c:when>` check will correctly show "not logged in" instead of the cached dashboard).

 ---